 Typically gardening by the moon is very helpful.
 Plant on the new moon, fertilize during the waxing phase, harvest on the full moon and weed your garden during the wane of the moon.
 You can get more complex as I have and add the moon sign to your calculations.

 Read your seed packets and see when to plant in terms of the germination time and when it will be ready to go in the garden.
 Some seeds grow quickly so you don’t want to plant them in the green house or indoors too soon.
 If you do, they won’t survive the transfer to your garden.
-Other plants take a very long time so you want to put those in early.
-By being exceptionally organized and following my process you won’t have to worry because at a quick glance you can see what to plant when.
-Also, by planning all of your seeds at once, you can get the plan out faster than if you were to break it up because you already have everything out.
+Other seeds take a very long time to get going so you want to start those early.

 Moon signs for planting are Cancer, Scorpio and Pisces.

 New to first quarter is when to plant leafy annuals and herbs.

 First quarter to full is when to pant flowering annuals, above ground veggies, fruits and vines.

 Full moon to third quarter, plant perennials, root vegetables and bulbs.